IBM-MIL/android-splash-screen/README.md

 }
 ```

-`Handler` is part of the `android.os` package and it allows developers to easily utilize a message queue for a thread without having to deal with synchronization and lower-level threading APIs in Java.
-In our case, we will use the `Handler` to invoke our `Runnable` object at a later point in time on the main UI thread without blocking other operations from occurring on the same thread in the meantime.
+`Handler` is part of the `android.os` package and it easily allows developers to utilize a message queue for a thread without having to deal with synchronization and the lower-level threading APIs in Java.
+In our case, we will use the `Handler` to invoke our `Runnable` object at a later point in time on the main UI thread without blocking other operations from occurring in the meantime.

 The implementation of `run()` is straightforward: the app's main activity (simply called `MainActivity` in the example) is started via an `Intent`.
-The call to `finish()` on `SplashActivity` marks it as done and effectively removes it from the app's back stack.
+The call to `finish()` marks `SplashActivity` as done and effectively removes it from the app's back stack.
 This prevents the user from seeing the splash screen again if they back out of the app via the system's back button.

-From `onResume()` in `SplashActivity`, the method `postDelayed(Runnable, long)` is invoked on `mHandler` and is passed both our `Runnable` instance and a delay measured in milliseconds.
-This will enqueue `mRunnable` onto the thread's message queue and then dequeue it for execution after the specified delay.
+From `onResume()`, the method `postDelayed(Runnable, long)` is invoked on `mHandler` and is passed both our `Runnable` instance and a timed delay which is measured in milliseconds.
+This will enqueue `mRunnable` onto the thread's message queue and then dequeue it for execution after our specified delay.

 **SplashActivity.java**
 ``` java